-The basic instruction program will include but not be limited to the curriculum required for each grade level by the Iowa Department of Education and reflect educational standards.
+The basic instruction program will include, but not be limited to, the courses required for each grade level by the Iowa Department of Education and reflect educational standards.
 The instructional approach will be gender-fair and multicultural.

 The basic instruction program of students enrolled in early childhood programming will include curricula and instruction designed to develop and extend literacy skills in expressive and receptive language, numeracy, social and interaction skills, and fine and gross motor skill acquisition.

-The basic instruction program of students enrolled in kindergarten is designed to develop healthy emotional and social habits, literacy and communications skills, numeracy, the capacity to complete individual tasks, character education, and the ability to protect and increase physical well-being with attention given to experiences relating to the development of life skills and human growth and development.
+The basic instruction program of students enrolled in junior kindergarten or kindergarten is designed to develop healthy emotional and social habits, literacy and communication skills, numeracy, the capacity to complete individual tasks, character education, and the ability to protect and increase physical wellbeing with attention given to experiences relating to the development of life skills and human growth and development.

-The basic instruction program of students enrolled in grades one through six will include English-language arts, social studies, mathematics, science, health, human growth and development, physical education, traffic safety, music, and visual arts.
-Beginning July 1, 2023; computer science will also be offered during at least one grade level.
+The basic instruction program of students enrolled in grades 1 through 6 will include English language arts, social studies, mathematics, science, health, human growth and development, physical education, traffic safety, music, and visual arts and computer science.
+Computer science will be offered during at least one grade level.

-The basic instruction program of students enrolled in grades seven and eight will include English-language arts, social studies, mathematics, science, health, human growth and development, family/consumer/career, technology education, physical education, music, visual arts, and world languages.
-Beginning July 1, 2023; computer science will also be offered during at least one grade level.
+The basic instruction program of students enrolled in grades 7 and 8 will include English language arts, social studies including instruction related to civics, mathematics, science, health, human growth and development, family and consumer science, career, technology education, physical education, music, visual arts, world languages, and computer science.
+Computer science will be offered during at least one grade level.

-The basic instruction program of students enrolled in grades 9 through 12 will include but not be limited to: English-language arts (6 units), social studies (5 units), mathematics (6 units), science (5 units), health (1 unit), physical education (1 unit), fine arts (3 units), foreign language (4 units), financial literacy (1/2 unit), and vocational education (12 units).
-Beginning July 1, 2022; computer science (1/2 unit) will also be offered.
+The basic instruction program of students enrolled in grades 9 through 12 will include English language arts (6 units), social studies (5 units), mathematics (6 units), science (5 units), health (1 unit), physical education (1 unit), fine arts (3 units), foreign language (4 units), financial literacy (1/2 unit), vocational education (12 units), and computer science (1/2 unit).

 The board may, in its discretion, offer additional courses in the instruction program for any grade level.